 Sylvia H. Rambo United States Courthouse

-The U.S. General Services Administration has selected a site at N. Sixth & Reily Streets for the new Sylvia H. Rambo United States Courthouse in Harrisburg.
+The U.S. General Services Administration selected a site at N. Sixth & Reily Streets for the new Sylvia H. Rambo United States Courthouse in Harrisburg.

 The 243,000 square foot facility is projected to have 506 to 724 daily users.